 I’ve also interviewed Maryn McKenna, Ariel Greenwood, Nicolette Hahn Niman, Judith Schwartz, Joel Salatin, Will Harris, Lauren Tucker, Lierre Keith, Russ Conser, Ruben Anderson, Andrew Smith, Jack Kittredge, Andrew Gunther, Tim Joseph, Tiffany Fink-Haynes, Adam Danforth, Chris Kerston, Tamar Haspel, Caroline Watson Grinrod, Judith McGeary and Shannon Hayes on my podcast, Sustainable Dish.

-There are so many more champions in the sustainable/regenerative agriculture movement, and this is such a visual story that I’m making a film, Kale vs. Cow: The Case for Better Meat.
+There are so many more champions in the sustainable/regenerative agriculture movement, and this is such a visual story that I’m making a film, Sacred Cow.
 It will explore the nutrition, environmental and ethical reasons why we need pasture-based animals in our food system.
 I don’t think the environmental argument can be made without looking at the nutritional and ethical piece, as they’re all entwined and connected.
 They all must be tackled to tell the full story.